Contents

 Fuel Injector Issues

-This problem can be fixed by getting a new set of fuel injectors.
+Fix this problem by purchasing new fuel injectors.
 If bad fuel gets past the filter, it can damage the fuel injectors.

 Failure Under Load